Khan/aphrodite/README.md

 ## Font Faces

 Creating custom font faces is a special case.
 Typically you need to define a global `@font-face` rule.
-In the case of aphrodite we only want to insert that rule if it's actually being referenced by a class that's in the page.
+In the case of Aphrodite we only want to insert that rule if it's actually being referenced by a class that's in the page.
 We've made it so that the `fontFamily` property can accept a font-face object (either directly or inside an array).
 A global `@font-face` rule is then generated based on the font definition.

 ```js
 const coolFont = {